Perth Glory FC league record by opponent

-Perth Glory Football Club is an Australian professional association football club based in East Perth, Perth.
+Perth Glory Football Club is an Australian professional association football club based in Perth.
 The club was formed in 1995 and played its first competitive match in the first round of the 1996–97 National Soccer League, in October 1996.
 The Glory has played at its current home ground, Perth Oval, since its foundation.
 Perth is one of the three inaugural A-League clubs that originally played in the National Soccer League.

 Perth Glory's first team have competed in the two national leagues in Australia.
 Their record against each club faced in the discontinued competition National Soccer League and the A-League is listed below.
 Perth Glory's first National Soccer League match was against Sydney Olympic, and they met their 31st and most recent different league opponent, Macarthur FC, for the first time in the 2020–21 A-League season.
 The team that Perth Glory have played most in league competition is the Newcastle Jets, who they first met in the 2000–01 season.
 The 27 defeats from 48 meetings against Sydney FC is more than they have lost against any other club.
 Sydney FC have also drawn 12 league encounters with Perth Glory, more than any other club.
 Perth Glory have recorded more league victories against Newcastle Jets than against any other club; having beaten them 34 times out of 58 attempts.